Charan-Karthik/Charan-Karthik/README.md

 🌱 _**I'm currently working on**_
 * Transforming access to excellent healthcare as a Software Engineer at Lantern ([lanterncare.com](https://lanterncare.com/))
 * Exploring new technologies, languages, and frameworks
-* Taking prerequisite courses to enroll in a MS in CS program! :)
+* Pursuing a Master's in Computer Science at Georgia Tech
 * Maintaining and improving my technical skills through the development of personal projects and practicing data structures, algorithms, and system design concepts
 * Networking and collaborating with other developers